-Pawnee CUSD #11 accepts for credit for high school courses taken by students through pre-approved school programs.
+Pawnee CUSD #11 accepts credit for high school courses taken by students through pre-approved school programs.
 These courses may be taken only after the student has failed the course at PHS.
 All costs are the responsibility of the parent and/or student.
 The principal reserves the right to review this policy for second semester seniors.
+The principal reserves the right for students taking more than one credit recovery course to host those online courses on campus during the month of June with attendance being required.